-This is fantastic guest post by Omie Ismall who shares his experience as successful entrepreneur.
+This is a fantastic guest post by Omie Ismall who shares his experience as a successful entrepreneur.
 Looking to create your own start-up company from scratch?
 If so, read this and take notes.

 Some years ago, I sat down with one of my Board members to discuss my next year’s compensation.
 He said something that still sticks with me to this day,